-Fortune tellers are quite popular in India and hopefully in many parts of the world.
-Most of us in India would have shown our hands (mostly the right one) to palmists.
+Fortune-tellers are quite popular in India, China, Africa and Europe.
+Most of us in India would have shown our palms (mostly the right one) to a well-known palmist in our neighborhood or the city.
 They are often visible in Malls, parks, temples, street side and other public places.
-Many people have a family palmist but there are professional palmists as well who claim to make the right predictions.
-Some of us may have seen a well-known fortune teller (including a palmist) during our bad times in our professional life or personal lives.
+Many Indian families have a family palmist also.
+In every city or town, there are a few famous palmists who have a reputation of being more accurate than others.
+People come from far and near to meet such palmists and wait for hours in the queue.
+Some of us may have seen a fortune-teller during bad times in our professional or personal life.

-We usually don’t hesitate to show our palms to a fellow traveler during a long train or a bus journey or even to a friend who claims to have some knowledge of palmistry.
+Most Indians who travel in trains for long distance, don’t hesitate to show their palms to a fellow traveler or even to a friend who claim to have some knowledge of palmistry.

-Some people remember those predictions of palmists that come out to be true but I have never seen anyone talking about the misses.
+A very few people remember those predictions that came out to be true, but I have never seen anyone talking about the misses.
 What could be the reason?
-It is usually believed that the misses have happened because of the lack of effort from the person who missed it and not that the palmist was wrong!
-Interesting, isn’t it!
+This is because the misses are attributed to the lack of effort from the person who missed it – who would like to be blamed?